Finding the Best Places to Retire Since 2006!

 Overview: Sixty five miles northwest of Phoenix in southern Arizona, dusty, friendly Wickenburg sits on the banks of the Hassayampa River next to the Wickenburg Mountains.
 It is on the edge of the Sonoran Desert and was founded by a handful of gold miners, farmers and ranchers in the 1860s.

 Three golf courses have a Wickenburg address, and the Hassayampa River Preserve, five miles outside of town, has hiking trails.
-Neighborhoods range from very modest with simple ranch ramblers to very attractive with Southwestern, adobe and Territorial style homes.
+Neighborhoods range from very modest with simple ranch ramblers to upscale with Southwestern, adobe and Territorial style homes.

 Percentage of Population Age 45 or Better: 55%